Feedback linearization through the lens of data: Main results

 Suppose that the model is unknown and we want to discover this coordinate transformation using data collected from the system.
 We make an experiment on the system of duration $10$s in which we apply a piecewise constant input uniformly distributed within $[-0.1,0.1]$ and with initial conditions in the same interval.
 We collect $L=100$ samples $\{x_i,u_i,\dot{x}_i\}$ with period $0.1s$.
 Suppose that we choose the following library of basis functions:

 where by $x^2$ we mean the vector with components $x_1^2$ and $x_2^2$, and the same meaning holds for the sine, the cosine and the cubic function.
 Here the library is richer than the one of Example \ref{ex:MB} to illustrate the situation where we add several candidate functions to compensate the lack of knowledge of the dynamics of the system.
 Using this library and the dataset, we compute $\mathcal{F}(\mathbb{D})$ and determine its null space.
-The null space of $\mathcal{F}(\mathbb{D})$ is $1$, and the solution is indeed as in next \eqref{eq:example_solution} (modulo a constant factor):
+The dimension of the null space of $\mathcal{F}(\mathbb{D})$ is $1$, and the solution is indeed as in \eqref{eq:example_solution} (modulo a constant factor)

+as certified by Proposition \ref{prop:nullity=1}.
 One sees that the algorithm automatically discards sine, cosine and cubic functions, recovering the model-based solution.
-In this example, we systematically obtained the same solution with different datasets generated considering different input signals. $\blacksquare$ \end{example}
+In this example, we systematically obtained the same solution with different datasets generated considering different input signals. \qedp \end{example}

 We conclude this section with some remarks discussing theoretical and practical aspects of the data-based solution.